Departmental Assistance | Federal and State Aid

 Federal Direct Graduate PLUS Loan

 A student enrolled in a master's or doctoral degree program may also apply for a Federal Direct Graduate PLUS Loan after accepting the maximum annual amounts for which the student qualifies in Federal Direct Stafford Loans.
 Students may borrow up to the total cost of attendance minus the amount of Federal Direct Stafford Loans and other aid received.
 To qualify, a student must be a US citizen or eligible noncitizen and must have a valid Social Security number.
 An origination fee is deducted proportionately from each loan disbursement.
-The interest rate is fixed at 7.9 percent, and interest begins to accrue immediately.
+The interest rate is fixed, and interest begins to accrue immediately.
+Current interest rates are published on the Federal Student Aid website at www.studentaid.ed.gov.
 Payment starts within 60 days of the last disbursement but can be deferred while the student is in school.
 The student will be given up to 10 years to repay the loan.
 Students are not awarded Federal Direct Graduate PLUS Loans in their initial award offer because students must also not have an adverse credit history, as determined by a credit check, to be eligible.

 Students who plan to borrow through the Federal Direct Graduate PLUS Loan program must complete all Federal Direct Graduate PLUS Loan requirements no later than November 15 for the fall semester and no later than April 15 for the spring semester.